scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 Note:-

-For Cosmos DB, you need to remove the `username` property as it is not required.
+For Cosmos DB, you need to remove the `dbUsername` property as it is not required.

 ## Enable Auditor